abhijeetb89/CAN-Demo/README.md

 5. Ultrasonic Sensor - detect obstacle while parking

 Using push buttons interior and exterior lights of vehicle are controlled.

+Using servo motor, wiper is simulated.

 To observe messages sent by node, STM32F4 Discovery Board is connected to PC via USB.
 This board reads all messages on CAN and sends it over USB.
 Windows based software reads these messages and displays on GUI.
 Trace can be stored.

+Please note that this CAN was developed using whichever components were available.
+The network in vehicle is very different than what we have designed.
+We wanted to create four CAN ECUs exactly similar to those used in cars - for example, Dashboard, BCM, PCM, Door Control Unit, etc. But it was not possible due to lack of components.